600 West Walnut Street

 Ryan and his wife Renee’ have two sons, Aiden and Asher.

 Provides support for a range of Communications efforts, including news, marketing, and publication projects.

 Cindy has worked at Centre since 2001.
 She holds a B.A. in journalism from Indiana University and is a Microsoft Certified Systems Engineer.

 Originally from Pittsburgh, Pa., John moved to Danville in 2003 and worked as a web design consultant before joining the staff at Centre in 2008.
 He has a B.S. degree in computer science from the University of Pittsburgh, where he held several jobs over the years.
-John also worked various computer-related positions at a healthcare company for 17 years.
-In his spare time, he enjoys creating artwork, cooking, songwriting, recording, playing piano, and performing with Dump Truck on the Run, a local rock band.
+John also worked various computer-related positions at a healthcare company.
+In his spare time, he enjoys physical fitness, creating artwork, cooking, songwriting, recording original music, playing piano/keyboards, and performing with his musical duo The Sunspots.

 Tom, a native of Cincinnati, Ohio, has been at Centre since 1993.
 Prior to Centre, Tom worked at the University of Kentucky Chandler Medical Center Office of Medical Communications.
 He received a B.F.A. from the University of Kentucky in 1991.
 He likes piña coladas and getting caught in the rain.